 Amazon has also piloted deliveries of hundreds of thousands of meals with Portland Public Schools and Seattle Public Schools, and delivered meals and devices for Los Angeles Unified School District.
-In Seattle, our deliveries are specifically for students who are medically fragile and have disabilities.
+In the Puget Sound region, our deliveries are specifically for students who are medically fragile and have disabilities.

 "Amazon has been a great community partner because they’ve helped to fill a gap that was a challenge for our normal operations," said Seattle Public Schools Nutrition Services Director Aaron Smith.
 "Besides stepping up to help do so much, they did it with the passion and dedication that these students and families deserve."